I will NOT Accept PayPal!

-So why am I asking for money?
+Nor am I asking for donations at this time.

+P.S.
+For the life of me I cannot make that button shrink!
 P.P.S.
 Full disclosure here: The $37 you see is “seed money”.
 It is an arbitrary amount I put in there because few things are sadder than a perpetually empty tip jar – or hat.
 The fact is I’ve already “donated” far more in time and money than this, but I’m not counting beans here.
 This is a labor of love.